 - The basic principles of marksmanship;

 - Care and cleaning of concealable firearms;

 - Safe storage of firearms at home;

-- Missouri’s requirements for obtaining a certificate of qualification for a concealed carry endorsement from the sheriff of the individual’s county of residence and a concealed carry endorsement issued by the Department of Revenue;
+- Missouri’s requirements for obtaining a concealed carry permit from the sheriff of the individual’s county of residence;

 - Missouri’s laws relating to firearms;

 - Missouri’s laws relating to the justifiable use of force;